awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master.md

 **To configure an external instance of MySQL as a replication master**

 1. Using the MySQL client of your choice, connect to the external instance of MySQL and create a user account to be used for replication\.
-The following is an example:
+The following is an example\.

    ```
-   CREATE USER 'repl_user'@'mydomain.com' IDENTIFIED BY 'SomePassW0rd'
+   CREATE USER 'repl_user'@'mydomain.com' IDENTIFIED BY 'password'
    ```

 1. On the external instance of MySQL, grant `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges to your replication user\.
-The following example grants `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges on all databases for the 'repl\_user' user for your domain:
+The following example grants `REPLICATION CLIENT` and `REPLICATION SLAVE` privileges on all databases for the 'repl\_user' user for your domain\.

    ```
    GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'repl_user'@'mydomain.com'
-   IDENTIFIED BY 'SomePassW0rd'
+   IDENTIFIED BY 'password'
    ```

 For more information, see [Replication with a MySQL or MariaDB Instance Running External to Amazon RDS](MySQL.Procedural.Importing.External.Repl.md)\.

+To use encrypted replication, configure the master to use SSL connections\.
+Also, import the certificate authority certificate, client certificate, and client key into the DB instance or DB cluster using the [mysql\.rds\_import\_binlog\_ssl\_material](mysql_rds_import_binlog_ssl_material.md) procedure\.

 **Note**
 We recommend that you use Read Replicas to manage replication between two Amazon RDS DB instances when possible, and only use this and other replication\-related stored procedures to enable more complex replication topologies between Amazon RDS DB instances\.
 These stored procedures are primarily offered to enable replication with MySQL instances running external to Amazon RDS\.
 For information about managing replication between Amazon RDS DB instances, see [Working with Read Replicas of MariaDB, MySQL, and PostgreSQL DB Instances](USER_ReadRepl.md)\.